Department of Medical Oncology, Ioannina University Hospital

 |Contact||Phone: +30 2651099394 - Fax: +30 2651099394 - gpenther(at)otenet(dot)gr|

 The Department is situated in the University Hospital of Ioannina in the North-West of Greece and is affiliated with the Medical School of the University of Ioannina.
-The Department provides oncological care integrated with palliative care for a catchment area population of 750,000 in Epirus and is actively engaged in clinical cancer research and translational research.
+The Department provides oncological care integrated with palliative care for a catchment area population of 1,000,000 in Western Greece and is actively engaged in clinical and translational research.
 It is a member of the Hellenic Cooperative Oncology Group.

 The Department consists of a 26-bed day unit for daily examination/treatment of patients, a 28-bed inpatient oncology ward and the clinic facilities with 8 private examination rooms.
-The staff are Professor Nicholas Pavlidis, Director, Assistant Professor George Pentheroudakis, 5 medical oncology consultants, 5 medical oncology registrars, 26 nurses trained in the care of oncology patients and one palliative care nurse.
-Staff and facilities for clinical and translational cancer research include two data managers, one research nurse and two secretaries.
+The staff are Associate Professor George Pentheroudakis, Head of Department, 5 medical oncology consultants, 5 medical oncology registrars, 26 nurses trained in the care of oncology patients and one palliative care nurse.
+Staff and facilities for clinical and translational cancer research include a data manager, one research nurse and two secretaries.
 Facilities are available for radiotherapy, brachytherapy, CT and MRI-based imaging, surgical oncologic care, medical care.
+A PET scanner is expected to be installed in the near future.

 Areas of Specialisation

-The department specialises and has active foci of research in the fields of cancer of unknown primary, cancer and pregnancy, young adult oncology, gastrointestinal cancer and investigator-initiated clinical trials run by the Hellenic Cooperative Oncology Group.
+The department specialises and has active foci of research in the fields of cancer of unknown primary, gastrointestinal cancer and investigator-initiated clinical trials run by the Hellenic Cooperative Oncology Group.
+A liquid biopsy research network is being set up.

 Palliative and Supportive Care